-There have been no reclassifications for assets that have been transferred in or out of Level 3 during the year (2012: nil).
+There were no reclassifications for assets that have been transferred in or out of Level 3 during the year (2012: nil).

-This disclosure only relates to the investment portfolio, however the fair value hierarchy also applies to derivative financial instruments (please refer to Note 11 for details of the investment hierarchy in relation to derivatives).
+This disclosure only relates to the investment portfolio, however the fair value hierarchy also applies to derivative financial instruments.